journal-club/wiki-data/fests/atmos.md

 ## Competitions
 - **Tech Expo**
 	The Tech Expo newly launched in the 5th edition-Atmos 16' aims at providing a platform for thinkers and techies to showcase their projects to prospective sponsors, incubators and mentors.
-In its first edition itself, it witnessed wide participation from teams across the country, both independent and from various colleges like IIT Bombay, IIT Kanpur etc.
 	For more details , [See this page](/fests/atmos/Tech_Expo)
 - **i-Navigate**
 Teams are supposed to design and build an accelerometer based hand gesture controlled (manually controlled) robot and maneuver it through the arena with agility.